zhfwen/twitter_mecfs/README.md

 Contains 92 (0-91) chunked datasets where each chunk contains at most 10,000 tweets.
 These datasets need to be generated using code from section 4.2.
 Originally these were calculated in parallel using computing power from the Digital Research Alliance of Canada.
 If only 1 GPU is available, expect approximately 2 months for the calculation of all SHAP values depending on the processing power available.

 ## lda_figures/
-After 5.2, all resulting figures and the description csv will be in this directory.
+After 5.2, all resulting figures (and tables) and the description csv will be in this directory.

 ## lda_results/
 Contains the .pkl files of the LDA models when 5.1 is ran.